-Septoplasty is often performed with the aid of fiberoptic nasal endoscopes that illuminate and magnify the nasal passages to allow more precise surgical technique.
+Septoplasty is often performed with the aid of fiberoptic nasal endoscopes (special cameras that fit into tight spaces) that illuminate and magnify the nasal passages to allow more precise surgical technique.

 Will septoplasty cure snoring and sleep apnea?

 Septoplasty can improve snoring by allowing easier breathing through the nose.
 When the septum is deviated it causes nasal obstruction and can force us breathe through our mouth which is more likely to result in snoring.
-Septoplasty does not always improve snoring or sleep apnea since these may be caused by obstruction at the level of the throat.
+Septoplasty however does not typically improve snoring or sleep apnea since these are often caused by obstruction at the level of the throat (soft palate, tongue base).

 What are the risks and complications of septoplasty?